Vijayyadav012/E-Commerce-Backend-Engine/README.md

 # E-Commerce-Backend-Engine
 A Python-based RESTful API backend for an e-commerce platform, supporting user management, product catalog, cart functionality, order processing, and admin controls.
 Designed for scalability, maintainability, and easy frontend integration.
+This project is designed as a foundational RESTful API backend for a modern e-commerce platform.
+Built with Python, it focuses on providing core functionalities necessary for an online shopping experience, including user management, product catalog, shopping cart logic, order processing, and an administrative control panel.
+The system is architected to be scalable and maintainable, offering a clear separation of concerns suitable for integration with various frontend applications.